-- Enter a trigger state specification in the entry buffer; then, choose Trace → After (), Trace → About (), or Trace → Before (). - When displaying memory in mnemonic format, position the mouse pointer over the source line where you want to set the trace trigger, press and hold the select mouse button and choose Trace After, Trace Before, or Trace About from the popup menu. - Using the command line, enter the trace after, trace about, or trace before commands.
+- Enter a trigger state specification in the entry buffer; then, choose Trace→After (), Trace→About (), or Trace→Before (). - When displaying memory in mnemonic format, position the mouse pointer over the source line where you want to set the trace trigger, press and hold the select mouse button and choose Trace After, Trace Before, or Trace About from the pop-up menu.

+trace after, trace about, or trace before